black-parrot-hdk/zynq-parrot/cosim/axi3-perf/README.md

 Future optimizations:
    -- This code could respond with AWREADY, WREADY, and BVALID more quickly.
    -- Support to Linux could be added for true device-ordered memory

+Uncomment the ILA in the FPGA build script to view the transactions on the AXI bus.